thomasjbradley/markbot/README.md

 You’ll need the JDK and `ant` to compile the validator.
 Install `ant` with Homebrew: `brew install ant`.

 1. Move into the directory and run `ant jar`.
-2. Move the `css-validator.jar` file into the `vendor` folder.
+2. Move the `css-validator.jar` file into the `vendor/css-validator` folder.
-3. Move the newly created `lib` folder and all its contents into the `vendor` folder.
+3. Move the newly created `lib` folder and all its contents into the `vendor/css-validator` folder.

 ##### LanguageTool